Lee Qualm relying on massage therapists to defend his anti-vaxxer position

 I’ll probably make some people upset by my saying so, but, is he seriously cheering on anti-vaxxer letters to the editor in support of his awful bill from LMT’s… as in Licensed Massage Therapists?

 I mean, don’t get me wrong, I think they do a nice job working the kinks out of something you might have strained.
-But as far as advice on preventable childhood diseases. epidemiology, viral infection, etc. from Licensed Massage Therapists?
+But as far as advice on preventable childhood diseases, epidemiology, viral infection, etc. from Licensed Massage Therapists?

 I think that’s more than a little bit out of their area of expertise.